LeeRenJie/BITNET-PetMentor/README.md

 # Frontend
 Following are the steps to run the frontend of the BITNET-PetMentor.
 All the frontend code will go in the frontend directory.

-1. Navigate to `frontend` folder using `cd frontend/`
+- Navigate to `frontend` folder using `cd frontend/`
-1. Run `npm install`.
-It will install all the required packages and dependencies.
+- Run `npm install`.
+It will install all the required packages and dependencies.'
+- Configuring Firebase for chat function
+- Go to your firebase console:
+- Console > Authenthication > Sign-in method > Enable log in with Google
+- Console > Project Overview > Project Settings > Scroll below and `Add App` > Copy the code for firebase.initializeApp > Paste it into chat.js
+- `firebase.initializeApp` stucture:
+    ```javascript
+    firebase.initializeApp({
+      apiKey:
+      authDomain:
+      projectId:
+      storageBucket:
+      messagingSenderId:
+      appId:
+      measurementId:
+      });
+     ```
-1. Run `npm start` to run the server.
+- Run `npm start` to run the server.
-1. Navigate to http://localhost:3000 to view it in the browser.
+- Navigate to http://localhost:3000 to view it in the browser.